EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 # but you could expand here if you'd like.
 ```

-### Pre-flight check
+#### Pre-flight check

-Before moving any farther, it's best to make sure the new
+Before moving any farther, it’s best to make sure the new
 promotion action has been wired up correctly.
 Restart your
 development server so the initializer registers your new promotion
 action and refresh your browser.
-You should now see a "Buy One
+You should now see a “Buy One
-Get One" promotion action.
+Get One” promotion action.

-## Buy One Get One Logic
+### Buy One Get One Logic

-Now that we've got the promotion action wired, we're ready to
+Now that we’ve got the promotion action wired, we’re ready to
 implement the logic needed to create the new line items.
 Begin by
 collecting the order from the options.